Interfaces spec

 # Accessors

-Accessors refers to methods that access to an object property.
+Accessors refer to methods that access an object property.

 public function something(): string;